lucas-carmo/METiS/readme.md

     cd METiS/bash_scripts
     .\build_and_run -ca         # Compile all the files in /src/, link and run

-This process will be conducted with CMake in the future.
+This process will be conducted with CMake in the future (I don't know when).